reframejs/reframe/docs/usage-manual.md

 }
 ~~~

-Example of a page using CSS, fonts, images and other static assets:
+Example of a page using fonts, images and other static assets:
  - [/examples/basics/pages/glitter/](/examples/basics/pages/glitter/)

 <br/>